EXALT 2k23: Indian Institute of Commerce Lakshya felicitates ACCA and CMA USA qualifiers | www.lokmattimes.com

 EXALT 2k23: Indian Institute of Commerce Lakshya felicitates ACCA and CMA USA qualifiers

+ACCA and CMA USA qualifiers of Indian Institute of Commerce felicitated at EXALT 2K23 Bangalore (Karnataka) [India], August 17: ...

+ACCA and CMA USA qualifiers of Indian Institute of Commerce felicitated at EXALT 2K23

-New Delhi [India], August 16: Indian Institute of Commerce Lakshya organises EXALT 2K23, India’s biggest felicitation ceremony for ACCA and CMA USA qualifiers.
+Bangalore (Karnataka) [India], August 17: Indian Institute of Commerce Lakshya organises EXALT 2K23, India’s biggest felicitation ceremony for ACCA and CMA USA qualifiers.
 Over 800 students of Lakshya were felicitated at the ceremony.
 The event was inaugurated by the Honourable MP Hibi Eden at Trinita Casa Convention Centre, Kochi on Saturday.
 More than 150 ACCA affiliates, over 500 ACCA part-qualifiers and more than 100 CMA USA qualifiers who cleared the examinations in the academic year 2022-23 were honoured in the event.

 Indian Institute of Commerce Lakshya was founded in the year 2011 aims at creating competent financial professionals through their customised courses for ACCA, CA, CMA USA, CMA India and CS.
 Over 13,500 students have been trained annually from the institute in the past decade with over 75,000 students securing leading financial positions across the globe.